-General Selection is a two-day in-person process based on Housing Points and Lottery Numbers.
+General Selection is a process based on Housing Points and Lottery Numbers.
 All current residents who do not receive a pre-selection housing assignment and are planning to return for the fall semester are automatically entered into the general housing selection process.
 Students who are abroad during General Selection will be emailed in early March to select a proxy to assist them in the selection process.

 General Selection Admissions Tickets, Housing Points & Lottery Numbers Distributed